 - Drug use is a part of our world.
 We seek to minimize its harmful effects rather than ignore and condemn those who use.

-- People who use drugs are people.
+- The people using drugs are people.
 They are ourselves, our friends, our family, our loved ones, our co-workers, and our neighbors.
 Their lives have meaning and value.
 Their experiences are valid.

-- Drug users themselves are the primary agents of reducing the harms of their use.
-We seek to empower people who use drugs to share information and support each other in strategies which meet their actual conditions of use.
+- Drug users themselves are the primary agents of reducing the harms of their use, and we seek to empower users to share information and support each other in strategies which meet their actual conditions of use.